oasis-open/cti-stix2-json-schemas/README.md

-# README
+# cti-stix2-json-schemas

-## <a id="readme-general">OASIS Open Repository: cti-stix2-json-schemas</a>
+*This is an [OASIS Open Repository](https://www.oasis-open.org/resources/open-repositories/).
+See the [Governance](#governance) section for more information.*

+This repository contains non-normative JSON schemas and examples for STIX 2.
+The examples include short examples of particular objects, more complete use-case examples, and complete reports in STIX 2.
+The repository contains both JSON schemas and JSON STIX documents.

+**NOTE:** The schemas in this repository are intended to follow the STIX 2.0 Specification (TODO: insert link), but some requirements of the specification cannot be enforced in JSON schema alone.
+As a result, these schemas are insufficient to determine whether a particular example of STIX 2.0 JSON is "valid".
+Additionally, though care has been taken to ensure that these schemas do not conflict with the specification, in case of conflict, the specification takes precedence.

+## Governance

-This GitHub public repository ( **[https://github.com/oasis-open/cti-stix2-json-schemas](https://github.com/oasis-open/cti-stix2-json-schemas)** ) was created at the request of the [OASIS Cyber Threat Intelligence (CTI) TC](https://www.oasis-open.org/committees/cti/) as an [OASIS Open Repository](https://www.oasis-open.org/resources/open-repositories/) to support development of open source resources related to Technical Committee work.
+This GitHub public repository ( **[https://github.com/oasis-open/cti-stix2-json-schemas](https://github.com/oasis-open/cti-stix2-json-schemas)** ) was [proposed](https://lists.oasis-open.org/archives/cti/201608/msg00050.html) and [approved](https://www.oasis-open.org/committees/ballot.php?id=2961) [[bis](https://issues.oasis-open.org/browse/TCADMIN-2424)] by the the [OASIS Cyber Threat Intelligence (CTI) TC](https://www.oasis-open.org/committees/cti/) as an [OASIS Open Repository](https://www.oasis-open.org/resources/open-repositories/) to support development of open source resources related to Technical Committee work.

 While this Open Repository remains associated with the sponsor TC, its development priorities, leadership, intellectual property terms, participation rules, and other matters of governance are [separate and distinct](https://github.com/oasis-open/cti-stix2-json-schemas/blob/master/CONTRIBUTING.md#governance-distinct-from-oasis-tc-process) from the OASIS TC Process and related policies.